To Pitch or Not to Pitch

 We lost this game by a lot when we really had no other pitchers to back her up. one more time after that she pitched and won the game, however thinks she is pitching too many innings.

 To cut this short, My daughter no longer wants to pitch and for the first time in a long time, I see her smiling in the field.
-The problem is the summer league coaches are under the impression that my daughter owes it to them (and the team) to continue pitching as she has been for the last year
+The problem is the summer league coaches are under the impression that my daughter owes it to them (and the team) to continue pitching as she has been for the last year and a half.

 We as parents told them that she is done pitching however she still wants to play softball with her friends on the team only at another position.
 They all want to talk to her including having some of their kids to try and persuade (upbeat talk) her otherwise, which we are not going to let happen.